 Having a positive digital footprint can lead to the following benefits:

 - Increased opportunity: People are more likely to trust you and your brand, leading to better growth opportunities.

 - Higher profits: Brands run by people with great online reputations tend to have an easier time selling their products.
-People will be more likely to purchase from you and to recommend you to others.
+People will be likelier to purchase from you and recommend you to others.

 - Less risk: People move with crowds.
 If your digital footprint is bad, it can perpetuate a negative sentiment that can be difficult to overcome.

 - Gentler treatment: Likewise, if you have proven yourself to be a positive, beneficial part of the community, you may be able to recover from a scandal easier than someone who already has a negative digital footprint.

 In an age where we can feel the reach of the internet and connectivity in every sector and sphere, it is prudent to maintain a positive digital footprint and ensure that no doors are closed to you for recklessness in online activities and interactions.